YvesLangstonMays/MAPD/ReadMe.md

 ## Use Of AI

-Large language models were used to quickly find relevant documentation for the used Python modules.
+Large language models were used to speed up documentation lookup and clarify library functions.
+All code, logic, and implementation decisions were written and verified by me.

 ## Citation